 You can also study this course:

-Our team of lecturers have extensive experience of working in airlines and tourism operations.
-And we’ve designed the International Tourism Management with Air Travel course with input from top industry professionals, ensuring you gain the skills employers are looking for.
+Accredited by the Institute of Travel and Tourism (ITT), this course has been designed with input from top industry professionals, ensuring you gain the skills employers are looking for.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.

 A perfect fit for someone that has an interest in working in the international travel and tourism sectors, you will gain an understanding of the behind-the-scenes operations, planning and management required by employers in these industries.

 Our BA (Hons) in International Tourism with Air Travel degree gives you a broad understanding across all aspects of tourism, with a focus on air transport, helping you to gain the knowledge and transferable skills to start a career in these vast and varied areas.